jmlake569/v1-endpoint-cleanup/README.md

 - Summary of processed endpoints
 - Count of eligible and ineligible endpoints
 - Location of detailed log file
+- In dry run mode:
+  - List of endpoints that would be removed
+  - No confirmation prompt
+- In normal mode:
   - Confirmation prompts with endpoint details
   - Removal status updates

 ### Log File
 - Detailed information about each endpoint processed